AmateursLeague/sneaky-package/README.md

 - This package integrates source files into a target machine using the `stash/` directory.
 - A **test file** is provided—run it to ensure that the contents of the files inside the stash appear on the target machine.
 - Filenames like `graph.py`, `models.py`, and `piechart.py` are **aliases** to avoid detection of sensitive operations.
-- Since the package exploits security permissions in `pip`, maintaining **pip standards** is advised.

 ---